ubirch/ubirch-client-go/README.md

    ```
    > Take note of the hash!

-   If your request was submitted, you'll get a `HTTP/1.1 200 OK` response.
+   If your request was submitted, you'll get a `200` response code.

    The HTTP response body from the client is a JSON map containing the data hash and the UPP, that has been sent
    to the UBIRCH backend, and the response from the backend, which is a UPP as well.
 UPPs are in *msgpack*-format.